 Becoming a Shared Lives carer

-We're registered with the Care Quality Commission to provide this service and this means that we have quality inspections.
+Barnsley Shared Lives Scheme are registered with the Care Quality Commission which means that we have quality inspections.
 You can read our latest inspection report on their website.

-To apply to be a carer, call (01226) 775023 or download our Shared Lives information and application pack:
+To apply to be a Shared Lives carer call (01226) 775023, email us, or download our Shared Lives information and application pack: